-Changes the Cmd.exe command prompt.
-If used without parameters, prompt resets the command prompt to the default setting, which is the current drive letter and directory followed by the greater than symbol (>).
+Changes the Cmd.exe command prompt, including displaying any text you want, such as the name of the current directory, the time and date, or the Microsoft Windows version number.
+If used without parameters, this command resets the command prompt to the default setting, which is the current drive letter and directory followed by the greater than symbol (>).

 |/?||Displays help at the command prompt.|

-The following table lists the character combinations that you can include instead of, or in addition to, one or more character strings in the Text parameter.
-The list includes a brief description of the text or information that each character combination adds to your command prompt.
+The character combinations you can include instead of, or in addition to, one or more character strings in the text parameter:

-When command extensions are enabled (that is, the default) the prompt command supports the following formatting characters:
+When command extensions are enabled the prompt command supports the following formatting characters:

 If you include the $p character in the text parameter, your disk is read after you enter each command (to determine the current drive and path).
 This can take extra time, especially for floppy disk drives.